jimmoffet/SLCSP/COMMENTS.md

 optional arguments:
   -h, --help            show this help message and exit -z ZIPMAP, --zipmap ZIPMAP
-                        Path to csv with mapping of zipcodes to state & rate area
+                        OPTIONAL Path to csv with mapping of zipcodes to state & rate area
   -p PLANS, --plans PLANS
-                        Path to csv with plan rates for each rate area -t TARGETS, --targets TARGETS
+                        OPTIONAL Path to csv with plan rates for each rate area -t TARGETS, --targets TARGETS
-                        Path to csv with zipcodes for which to output benchmarks
+                        OPTIONAL Path to csv with zipcodes for which to output benchmarks
 ```